Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Welcome to your second React hands-on practice assignment, as part of this React Course.

-You're going to build upon the Greeting App you completed previously.
+You will build on the Greeting App you completed previously.

 ## Requirements